shilangyu/rust-regex-systemf/DraftPR.md

 A few things to note:

-1. The regexes in `snort-0` and `snort-4` are the only ones where there is an opportunity for prefix acceleration, which we haven't implemented currently.
+1. The regexes in `snort-0` and `snort-4` are the only ones where there is an opportunity for prefiltering based on a prefix literal, which we haven't implemented currently.
    This explains the huge difference in speedup compared to all other regexes.
 2. For regexes containing no look-behinds, there are a few benchmarks where the speedup ratio between `pyhton/re` and `rust/*` is similar to the values seen